top of page

 2 Northern Troubadours

-Singer-Songwriters Will Gillespie and Brian Tremblay are teaming up and hitting the road across Northern Ontario in Autumn 2025 to perform songs from their respective concept Folk albums:
+Singer-Songwriters Will Gillespie and Brian Tremblay are teaming up and hitting the road across Northern Ontario during Culture Days 2025 to perform songs inspired by Northern Ontario history from their respective albums:

 "MINE!
 True Stories and Legends of the Porcupine Gold Rush"